Archive for the 'marta randall' Category

 Review by Ian Sales

-It sometimes seems that, at some point in the career, every Western science fiction author tries to write Heart of Darkness.
+It sometimes seems that, at some point in their career, every Western science fiction author tries to write Heart of Darkness.
 For Marta Randall, that point came early – with her second novel, A City in the North.
 Though mapping Conrad’s themes of civilisation versus savagery onto a galactic stage now seems a trite and banal exercise, and literature no longer finds colonialism an acceptable subject, its appeal to genre writers of the 1970s and earlier is not hard to fathom.
 Science fiction is often about the supremacy of science and technology, and “primitive” cultures provided a cheap and easy backdrop against which to demonstrate this.
 Which is not to say that all such stories were lacking in subtlety or sensitivity.
 A City in the North is a story which treads a fine line between what was considered acceptable in the mid-1970s and what is considered acceptable in the 21st century, but is a surprisingly clever and subtle novel and a good deal better than any of its contemporaries based on the same theme.

 Toyon Sutak and Alin Kennerin have travelled to the world of Hoep-Hanninah because Toyon has long had a dream of visiting the ancient ruins in the north of the planet’s only continent.
 The ruined city, Hoep-Tashik, is actually off-limits, but Toyon is a rich and powerful man and is sure he can sway the local authorities to give him permission.
 Hoep-Hanninah is a company world, administered by an ineffectual governor.
 It is also inhabited.
 The Hanninah are: